gitenter/gitenter/doc/requirements/SRS-UI.md

 Document reviewing:

-- [SRS-UI-0008]{} Management authorized users shall be able to setup milestones for some particular git commit.
+- [SRS-UI-0008]{} Managers shall be able to setup milestones for some particular git commit.
-- [SRS-UI-0010]{} Management authorized users shall choose a set of documents which are to-be-reviewed for a milestone.
+- [SRS-UI-0010]{} Managers shall choose a set of documents which are to-be-reviewed for a milestone.
-- [SRS-UI-0009]{} Management authorized users shall be able to switch the milestone reviewing status in between (1) review, (2) approval, and (3) denial.
+- [SRS-UI-0009]{} Managers shall be able to switch the milestone reviewing status in between (1) reviewing, (2) approval, and (3) denial.
+- [SRS-UI-0020]{} Managers shall be able to switch the to-be-reviewed document status in between (1) reviewing, (2) approval, and (3) denial when the milestone status is reviewing.
+When all documents are in status approval, the milestone review status turns to approval.
 - [SRS-UI-0011]{} The software shall show well-defined line numbers for the to-be-reviewed documents.
 - [SRS-UI-0012]{SRS-UI-0007,SRS-UI-0011} The software shall export PDF files for the to-be-reviewed documents documents, include (1) milestone name, (2) date of issue, (2) line numbers, (3) upstream and downstream items of the desired traceable item.
-- [SRS-UI-0013]{SRS-UI-0011} Reviewing authorized users shall be able to open an issue of a to-be-reviewed document based on a particular line number *(not limited to traceable items)*.
+- [SRS-UI-0013]{SRS-UI-0011} Reviewers shall be able to open an issue of a to-be-reviewed document based on a particular line number *(not limited to traceable items)*.
-- [SRS-UI-0014]{SRS-UI-0013} Reviewing authorized users can join a discussion by commenting on an opened issue.
+- [SRS-UI-0014]{SRS-UI-0013} Reviewers can join a discussion by commenting on an opened issue.
 - [SRS-UI-0019]{} Authoring authorized users shall be able to switch the issue status in between (1) open and (2) close.

 Verification: